 - Complete the paper form and return it using the pre-paid envelope; or

 - If nothing has changed and the details printed on the form are correct, you can also phone 0800 197 9871 to confirm there are no changes.
 You will need the security numbers printed on the front page of the form to confirm by phone.

 If we do not receive a response to this form, a reminder letter will be sent at the end of August.
 If we receive no response to the reminder, we are required to contact you either by telephone or make a visit to your property to confirm the details.

 What happens next?

 If you tell us there are new people eligible to be registered, they will each need to register individually.
 They can go online to register at www.gov.uk/register-to-vote.
-If they do not apply online we will send an "invitation to register" to each person you have added.
-Each person is required to provide their national insurance number and date of birth when they apply to be registered.
+If they do not apply online we will send an "invitation to register" to each person you have added (these will be sent either by email or post).
+Each person is required to provide their National Insurance number and date of birth when they apply to be registered.

 If you tell us someone has moved away, we may need to send a further letter to each individual so that we have confirmation that they have moved away.
-This is because we're required to have two pieces of evidence to remove someone from the electoral register.
+This is because we are required to have two pieces of evidence to remove someone from the electoral register.